aows/trimetservices/README.md

 TrimetServices for Android
 ==========================

 Trimet Services is a simple and easy to use library to use Portland's [Trimet's web services](http://developer.trimet.org).
-I'll be improving it in the future, for now it's just a small fraction of what I'm using on [Portland Bus app](play.google.com/store/apps/details?id=ws.otero.adrian.portlandbus).
+I'll be improving it in the future, for now it's just a small fraction of what I'm using on [Portland Bus app](http://play.google.com/store/apps/details?id=ws.otero.adrian.portlandbus).

 ## Include it in your project

-Copy it and add this line to your gradle build file:
+Copy the library folder to your project and add this line to your gradle build file:

 ```
 compile project(':trimetservices')